 To enhance the dataset's quality, we roughly filter the training and validation set by excluding frame triplets where the pseudo-labels are obviously incorrect.
-This procedure results in an optimized dataset with 2,538 frame triplets, including synchronized event-based, RGB, and RGB-eventresults in an optimized dataset with 2,538 frame triplets, including synchronized event-based, RGB, and RGB-eventbased combined frames for the training set, 580 frame triplets for the validation set, and 993 frames for the test set.
+This procedure results in an optimized dataset with 2,538 frame triplets, including synchronized event-based, RGB, and RGB-eventbased combined frames for the training set, 580 frame triplets for the validation set, and 993 frames for the test set.
 True to the motto "Train during the day, detect at night," we intentionally select only images from the scenario "Day" for the training and validation set.
-This choice enables us to achieve the best possible quality when generating the pseudo-labels.
+This choice enables us to achieve the best possible quality when generating the pseudolabels.
 Image triples from the night scenarios are only used in the test set.
-This procedure is possible since the event-based camera has the same image content day and night.
+This procedure is possible since the eventbased camera has the same image content day and night.
 We also performed meticulous manual fine-tuning of each label in the test set to enable an accurate evaluation.
-The labels are available in OpenLABEL format [70].
+The labels are available in OpenLABEL format [66].